Terms and Conditions for Exhibition and Participation in COSMETICA Trade Shows + Professional Day

 § 3 Themes of the Events, Authorized Goods and Services

-(1) The trade shows can include exhibitions in the following areas, among others: accessories, devices and equipment, aromatherapy, occupational clothing, decorative cosmetics, EDP, furnishings, color and style counseling, foot care, raw materials, hair removal, instruments, appurtenances, music/sound carriers, nail design and artificial nails, nutritional supplements, natural cosmetics, perfumes, permanent make-up, care cosmetics, seminars/training sessions, tanning beds, tanning salon cosmetics, sunscreen cosmetics, publishing, packaging and advertising materials.
+(1) The trade shows can include exhibitions in the following areas, among others: accessories, devices and equipment, aromatherapy, occupational clothing, decorative cosmetics, diet, EDP, fitness, furnishings, color and style counseling, foot care, raw materials, hair removal, instruments, appurtenances, music/sound carriers, nail design and artificial nails, nutritional supplements, natural cosmetics, perfumes, permanent make-up, care cosmetics, seminars/training sessions, tanning beds, tanning salon cosmetics, sunscreen cosmetics, publishing, packaging and advertising materials, wellness.

 Other goods and services may only be exhibited, offered or distributed with the prior written consent of the organizer.
 The organizer shall be entitled to demand that the exhibitor tolerate the removal of goods and services not covered by the exhibitor’s application at its own expense or that the exhibitor remove such goods and services at the request of the organizer.
 This shall not affect any claim for additional damages, which the organizer may have.